whg-training/statistics-course/Genes/practicals/Genes across species/Introduction.md

 re-useable code.

 There are lots of ways to define 'good code' and lots of ways to write it.
-But here are some simple things our code out to aim for:
+But here are some simple things our code ought to aim for:

 - it ought to work
 - it ought to not take too long to do it
 - it ought to be obvious what it does

 Arguably the third point is the most important one here.
 Because if you can figure out what the code does, then you can fix any problems with it and work to speed it up.
-And it will be easy to write about it.
 But if you can't figure it out, you'll end up throwing it away and starting again.

 Here are some useful principles to keep in mind as we try to write useful code: